Board and co-participation

 15.45 – 16.00 Break

-- International & European Governance: presentation by Dr. Rik de Ruiter, specialisation coordinator Room 3.46
+16:00-16.45 International & European Governance: presentation by Dr. Rik de Ruiter, specialisation coordinator, and student mentor Room 3.60

-- Public Management & Leadership: presentation by Dr. Joris van der Voet, specialisation coordinator Room 3.48
+16.00-16.45 Public Management & Leadership: presentation by Dr. Joris van der Voet, specialisation coordinator, and student mentor Room 3.48

-You can find the weblinks to MyTimetable, uSis and Brightspace here and in the right-side column in the Prospectus.
-Please find (other) practical information in the attachment and on Getting started! and Information for new students.
+You can find the weblinks to the MyStudymap, uSis, Brightspace and MyTimetable here and in the Prospectus.
+Please find (other) practical information on Getting started! and Information for new students.

 Ms. Tineke Choi, MSc